 Changes to the postal vote renewal process

-Under the Elections Act 2022, postal votes must now be renewed every 3 years.
-If you applied for a postal vote before 30th January 2024, your postal vote will expire on 31 January 2026.
+Under the Elections Act 2022, postal votes now need to be renewed every 3 years.
+For anyone who applied for a postal vote before 30 January 2024, these arrangements expired on 31 January 2026.

 How to reapply for a postal vote